o3de/o3de.org/content/docs/userguide/animation/character-editor/sync-graph.md

 1. Click **Create**\.

-### Add Parameter Conditions to the Primary Graph<a name="char-animation-editor-sync-graph-add-parameter-conditions-to-the-main-graph"></a>
+### Add Parameter Conditions to the Primary Graph {#char-animation-editor-sync-graph-add-parameter-conditions-to-the-main-graph}

 Now you add parameter conditions on the transition lines in the primary graph as you did on the secondary graph\.